GKAYED/hybrid-spec-framework/FRAMEWORK-QUICKSTART.md

 ---

-## 🤝 Philosophy: From Assisted to Accelerated
+## 🤝 Philosophy: From assisted to accelerated

 This framework represents a shift in thinking: